-Are you aged 18–30, from a South West Asian or North African (SWANA) or mixed heritage background, and curious about your family’s history?
+Are you aged 18–30, from an Arab & South West Asian or North African (SWANA) or mixed heritage background, and curious about your family’s history?

-Shubbak is looking for young Londoners of SWANA heritage living in Brent & Westminster to participate in an oral histories project documenting intergenerational cultural memory & family stories!
+Shubbak is looking for young Londoners of Arab & SWANA heritage living in Brent & Westminster to participate in an oral histories project documenting intergenerational cultural memory & family stories!

 • Training: In October, you’ll take part in a free oral history training where you learn how to design interviews, ethics & research, documenting life stories and preserve cultural memory for future generations.